sghaskell/maps-plus/README.md

 ```
 layerGroup=case(like(description, "%HARASSMENT BY TELEPHONE%"), "hbt", like(description, "%RECKLESS CONDUCT%"), "rc", 1=1, "default")
 ```
+# Multiple Cluster Groups
+By default, the visualiztion renders all markers into a single cluster group.
+Override this behavior using the ``clusterGroup`` SPL field.

 # Overlays
-Version 1.3.7 introduces a new feature that allows you to add custom overlays to the map.
+Add custom overlays to the map.
 The first release implements a KML or KMZ overlay feature.
 If you have existing KML/KMZ files that define features (polyline, polygons, whatever) you can now leverage them to overlay these features on the map.

 #### Usage